Accessible Flipbooks: How to Create Inclusive Content with Flipsnack

 - Include a clear structure, such as headings, bookmarks, or a table of contents, to help users navigate.

 These features make it easier for people with visual, auditory, or cognitive impairments to understand and use the content.
 In a standard PDF, accessibility is mostly about structure and semantics.
-If you tag the content properly and use the right PDF accessibility tools (like Adobe Acrobat), even a simple document can meet accessibility standards fairly easily.
+A properly tagged PDF, ideally conforming to the PDF/UA standard (ISO 14289), gives assistive technologies the structure they need to read content in the correct order.
+With the right PDF accessibility tools like Adobe Acrobat, even a simple tagged PDF can meet accessibility standards fairly easily.

 Flipbooks, however, add another layer of complexity.
 Unlike static PDFs, flipbooks often include videos, buttons, animations, or interactive navigation.
 These features make them more engaging but they also introduce more chances for accessibility issues.
 Interactive elements might not be keyboard-friendly.
 Embedded media might not have captions.
 Visual effects might not work well with screen readers.